 There are a few gaps in the record (no surviving register between January 1948 and May 1949 for instance) but details of most registrations survive.

-We can supply a photocopy of an entry from the register for £1.00 (including postage and packing), or for £4.00 we can supply the copy with a signed letter confirming the authenticity of the copy.
+We can supply an A3 colour photocopy of an entry from the register for £2.00 incl. postage and packing (£1.20 for the copy only), or for £7.00 we can supply the copy with a signed letter confirming the authenticity of the copy.